CADViewer/cadviewer-testapp-angular-v01/README.md

 For both method 1: and 2:, then do the following:

-Download the Node JS CAD Conversion server (or alternatively PHP, .NET or Servlet implementations):  Go to:  https://cadviewer.com/download/, register and receive email and then download from **CADViewer Handler/Connector Scripts**.
+Download the NodeJS CAD Conversion server (or alternatively the PHP, .NET or Servlet Server implementations):  Go to:  https://cadviewer.com/download/, register and receive email and then download from **CADViewer Handler/Connector Scripts**.

 Download the CAD Converter AutoXchange 2020:  Go to: https://cadviewer.com/download/, register and receive email and then download from **AutoXchange 2020 Downloads**.